Functional Ito Calculus, Path-dependence and the Computation of Greeks: Conclusion and Future Research

 \section{Conclusion and Future Research}

-We have introduced a measure of path-dependence of a functional using the functional It\^o calculus framework introduced in Dupire's influential work \cite{fito_dupire}.
+We have introduced an instantaneous measure of path-dependence using the functional It\^o calculus framework introduced in Dupire's influential work \cite{fito_dupire}.
 This measure is defined as the Lie bracket of the time and space functional derivatives.
 We then proposed a classification of functionals by their degree of path-dependence.
-Furthermore, for functionals with less severe path-dependence structures, we studied the weighted-expectation formulas for the Delta, Gamma and Vega.
+Furthermore, for functionals with less severe path-dependence structures, called here locally weakly path-dependent, we studied the weighted-expectation formulas for the Delta, Gamma and Vega.
 In the case of a strong path-dependent functional, we were able to understand the impact of the Lie bracket on its Delta.
 Numerical examples of the theory were also presented.

 Further research will be conducted to analyze the case of strong path-dependence.
-In particular, the explicit description of the adjoint of the time functional derivative $\Delta_t$.
+In particular, an explicit description of the adjoint of the time functional derivative $\Delta_t$.
+Moreover, another interesting direction for additional research is the case of non-linear prices of path-dependent derivatives and the computation of their Greeks; see for instance \cite{ma_zhang_01_aap, fito_zhang_1}